-Students may take leave of absence following submission but must be in Okinawa one month prior to the date of examination (to account for unforeseen rescheduling).
+Students may take Personal Time Off following submission but must be in Okinawa one month prior to and one week after the date of examination (to account for unforeseen rescheduling).
 An exception exists in the event of a "Defer" result during examination of the written thesis (the first stage of thesis defense examination).
-Where this result is received, the examination will immediately cease, and students will be expected to immediately return from leave of absence to complete the necessary revisions required for resubmission of the thesis for examination.
+Where this result is received, the examination will immediately cease, and students will be expected to immediately return from Personal Time Off to complete the necessary revisions required for resubmission of the thesis for examination.

-Students bear sole responsibility for any financial ramifications of their not being present on campus for their examination, or for any subsequent delays to examination or enrollment caused by leave of absence.
+Students bear sole responsibility for any financial ramifications of their not being present on campus for their examination, or for any subsequent delays to examination or enrollment caused by Personal Time Off.